 Most first-time homeowners would jump at the idea of buying a home with a swimming pool if it’s in their price range.
 It’s the ultimate luxury, right?
-It also ups your property value by 5-8 percent if you plan on selling down-the-line.
-Not-to-mention, it will be at the heart of all your best spring and summer memories.
+It also ups your property value by 5-8 percent if you plan on selling down the line.
+Not to mention, a pool might be at the heart of all your best spring and summer memories.

-But the reality is that sometimes the relationship between homeowner and swimming pool just doesn’t quite work out.
-This space could be used for something else and it may be a better idea to get rid of your swimming pool entirely.
+But the reality is that sometimes the relationship between the homeowner and the swimming pool just doesn’t quite work out.
+This space could be used for something else and it may be a better idea to eliminate your swimming pool entirely.

-Whether you’re a new or well-seasoned homeowner, learn more about how to get rid of a swimming pool in this blog.
+Whether you’re a new or well-seasoned homeowner, learn more about how to get rid of a swimming pool in this article.

 When Is It Time To Get Rid of Your Swimming Pool?